Ultrasound - Breast

 How should I prepare?

-You will be asked to undress from the waist up and to wear a gown during the examination.
+You will need to undress from the waist up and to wear a gown during the exam.

 What does the equipment look like?